Search

 Intubation forms an integral role in the treatment of the critically ill or injured patients presenting to the ED with a failed or at-risk airway.

-This session is about the evaluation of arterial blood gases in the emergency department.
+This module is about the assessment and management of a deteriorating airway in the emergency department.

 A third of deaths from food anaphylaxis occur despite appropriate early management.
 Consequently, the RCUK have recognised a need for standardised algorithms for ongoing resuscitation in cases of refractory anaphylaxis.